reshmavatkar/simple-robo-sort/README.md

 # Package simple robo sorter

-This Go module implements a package classification system for Thoughtful's robotic automation factory.
+This Go module implements a package classification system for robotic automation factory.
 The system determines how to dispatch packages based on their size (volume and dimensions) and weight.

 ## Classification Rules